-I can no longer remember who advised me to contact Blakes Hotel in London, run by Anouschka Hemple, an actress and hotelier, who at the time furnished her hotel with this same lace.
+I can no longer remember who advised me to contact Blakes Hotel in London run by Anouschka Hemple, an actress and hotelier, who at the time furnished her hotel with this same lace.
 They bought a huge amount.
-The Housekeeper at Blakes Hotel recommended I contact And so to Bed in London, told me about Harvey Nichols, so I knocked on that door, then Selfridges, workiing my way through the London retail stores and then I did the very first Top Drawer Show at the top of the old Derry and Toms Store in South Kensington amid the pink flamingoes.
+The Housekeeper at Blakes Hotel recommended I contact And so to Bed in London - who told me about Harvey Nichols, so I knocked on that door, then Selfridges, workiing my way through the London retail stores and then I did the very first Top Drawer Show at the top of the old Derry and Toms Store in South Kensington amid the pink flamingoes.

 So much excitement, halcyon days of wonderful opportunities to sell these glorious textiles under the brand name of Lace Lady.

 Back in 1982 I had never travelled on my own, and certainly not to a Communist Country like China.
 But I was intrepid, I was an adventurer, fearless.

 With £2000 and an overnight bag, took a plane to Hong Kong in October 1982, stepped out of Kai Tak Airport late in the evening, hot and humid with not a clue as to what to do next, I know I wanted to be a big Hong!
-I borded the last ferry out of Hong Kong and arrived in Canton in the early hours of the morning for my first viist to the Canton Fair.
+I boarded the last ferry out of Hong Kong and sailed down the Pear River to Canton in the early hours of the morning for my first visit to the Canton Fair.